Spain’s top 10 exports accounted for 55.9% of the overall value of its global shipments.

 - Electrical machinery, equipment: -$9 billion (Down by -18.1%)

 - Optical, technical, medical apparatus: -$5.1 billion (Up by 10.8%)

 - Organic chemicals: -$4.8 billion (Up by 13.2%)

 - Knit or crochet clothing, accessories: -$2.7 billion (Down by -4.3%)

 - Cereals: -$2.6 billion (Up by 6.7%)

 - Ores, slag, ash: -$2 billion (Down by -14.8%)

 Spain has highly negative net exports and therefore deep international trade deficits for crude oil, petroleum gases and coal.

-These cashflow deficiencies clearly indicate Spain’s competitive disadvantages in the international fossil fuel market, but also represent key opportunities for Spain to improve its position in the global economy through focused innovations in clean alternative energy sources.
+These cashflow deficiencies clearly indicate Spain’s competitive disadvantages in the international market for mineral fuels-related products, but also represent key opportunities for Spain to improve its position in the global economy through focused innovations in cleaner alternative energy sources.